 With industrial textiles, hemp transforms into objects such as rope, cement, insulation, carpeting, netting, and much more.
 Hemp is also crucial when building homes because its strength will endure difficult weather and therefore cause less damage to the house.

 Oils, lotions, and soaps, oh my!
-Many cosmetics are made from or with hemp because it doesn’t clog pores, it evens out skin tone, and it draws moisture to the skin naturally.
+Many cosmetics are made from or with hemp because it doesn’t clog pores, it evens out skin tone, and draws moisture to the skin naturally.
 I have a stubborn mascara that doesn’t like to come off but I recently wiped my eyes (gently) with hemp oil and it took it off beautifully!

 If you’re looking for hair products specifically, these organic hair products that help save the environment have some great brands that use hemp!

-Most plastic hemp products are biodegradable and can reduce landfills!
+Most plastic hemp products are biodegradable and can reduce waste in landfills!
 For you car lovers, companies like Audi, BMW, Ford, Porsche, and so on, have been picking up speed on using hemp for composite panels.
 Plastic uses for hemp come from the stalk of the plant, which has a low environmental impact.

 Paper products utilize the pulp of the plant.
 In this case, it’s a more economical way of production than chopping trees.
 Luckily, people are opting for email receipts and downloads nowadays instead of printing which in itself is the most sustainable method.